labtrac/test-documentation/documentation/system-settings.md

 	- The default details entered in this section will be placed on any new Dentist record automatically.
 They can then be amended on the Dentist Details page as required.

-	- **Days** - The number of days withinwhich the settlement discount will apply.
+	- **Days** - The number of days within which the settlement discount will apply.

 	- **Terms** - The settlement terms to be shown on the invoice.

 + **Contact**

 	- The Contact fields can be set to record any information you like.
-Box 1 and 2 are set up for you, the rest are free form boxes to be filled in.
+Box 1 and 2 are set up for you, the rest are free form boxes to be filled in with any information you may require.

 - - -